 Full details and instructions can be found on the UCAS website, including details about references and application fees.
-The UCAS code for the University of St Mark & St John (Marjon) is P63 (PMARJ).
+The UCAS code for Plymouth Marjon University (Marjon) is P63 (PMARJ).
 If you have any problems applying online, get in touch and we'll gladly help you.

 Applicants who want to apply for part-time study should apply directly to the University, normally between 1 September and 31 July.
-However, bear in mind that part-time study isn't available for all ITT and Speech & Language Therapy programmes.
+However, bear in mind that part-time study isn't available for all teacher training and Speech & Language Therapy programmes.

 Please apply to the University using our online Apply Direct service.

 It's impossible to list all of the qualifications that we'll consider, as every applicant is unique.
 So if you have any questions about eligibility, it's best to get in touch with the Admissions Office.
 We recognise the value of learning outside of formal education institutions, so we're happy to consider applications on an individual basis.
-If you don't have the standard entry requirements but you do have a raft of skills, knowledge and experience, talk to us about the possibilities.
+If you don't have the standard entry requirements but you do have a raft of skills, knowledge and experience, we really encourage you to talk to us about the possibilities.